Body piercing aftercare

 Sterile Saline Fine Mist Sprays

-Ideally, you should also do two full 5-minute soaks with NeilMed® saline solution fine mist spray or homemade sea salt solution twice a day during the first few weeks after getting pierced or for 1 to 2 weeks after developing an irritation.
-Just saturate a cotton ball with saline wash, apply it to your piercing for 30 seconds or so, toss it, and repeat the process until you've soaked your piercing for a full 5 minutes.
+Ideally: you should also do two full 5 minute soaks with NeilMed saline solution fine mist spray or homemade sea salt solution twice a day during the first few weeks after getting pierced or for 1 to 2 weeks after developing an irritation.
+Just saturate a sterile non-woven swab with saline solution, apply it to your piercing for 30 seconds or so, dispose and repeat the process until you've soaked your piercing for a full 5 minutes.

 SEA SALT WATER